Ex-Siemens CFO Neubuerger commits suicide

 In December, he finally reached an agreement to pay Siemens 2.5 million euros ($2.9 million) to settle a civil suit over his role in the bribery scandal.
 Siemens had initially demanded 15 million.

-Deutsche Boerse (DB1Gn.DE), where Neubuerger was on the supervisory board, said in a statement: "We are deeply shocked at the news of the death of our supervisory board member Heinz-Joachim Neubuerger."
+Deutsche Boerse, where Neubuerger was on the supervisory board, said in a statement: "We are deeply shocked at the news of the death of our supervisory board member Heinz-Joachim Neubuerger."

 "We will miss him as a person and as a board member."